-Overview This edition of Now addresses problems associated with the nonprofit exemption, and what can be done to solve them.
+Overview This edition of Now addresses problems associated with the nonprofit property tax exemption, and what can be done to solve them.

 Overview BGR examines charter amendments, tax propositions and state constitutional amendments on the October and November 2011 ballots.
 The October 22 ballot includes a Jefferson Parish charter amendment to establish the Office of Inspector General and an Ethics and Compliance Commission, as well as a related property tax to fund both entities.
 It also includes […]

-Overview In Forgotten Promises: The Lost Connection Between the Homestead Exemption and the Revenue Sharing Fund (June 2010), BGR examines the decline of the State of Louisiana’s funding mechanism for compensating local taxing bodies for the costs of the homestead exemption.
+Overview In Forgotten Promises: The Lost Connection Between the Homestead Exemption and the Revenue Sharing Fund, BGR examines the decline of the State of Louisiana’s funding mechanism for compensating local taxing bodies for the costs of the homestead exemption.
 The report provides date on compensation for New Orleans, Jefferson Parish and St. Tammany Parish.

 Overview In Who’s Behind the Tree?
 The Homestead Exemption and Taxpayers in the New Orleans Area, BGR examines the impacts of a proposed increase in Louisiana’s homestead exemption on taxpayers in Jefferson, Orleans, St. Bernard and St. Tammany parishes, including how it would shift the property tax burden.

 Overview BGR provided this piece for publication in Gambit Weekly, explaining the ways in which significantly increased property tax assessments in New Orleans can be about fairness and the common good.

-Overview This On the Ballot is an analysis of proposed constitutional amendments of particular significance to the New Orleans region.
+Overview This On the Ballot report analyzes proposed constitutional amendments of particular significance to the New Orleans region.
 This issue covers amendments before voters on November 7, 2006.
 This report focuses on five amendments that address issues relevant to the New Orleans area.
-These amendments deal with property taxes, the juvenile court system, […]
+These amendments deal with property taxes, the juvenile court system, and assessors. […]

 Overview BGR sets forth reasons for pursing the consolidation of New Orleans’ seven-assessor system post-Katrina as an important step toward establishing a fair system of property tax assessments.
-This report is part of a series of web-based reports BGR began publishing following the 2005 disaster.
+This report is part of a series of web-based reports BGR began publishing following the 2005 Hurricane Katrina disaster.

-Overview BGR finds inequities in disaster-related adjustments to property assessments post-Katrina.
-This is part of a web-based series of reports on the rebuilding of New Orleans following the 2005 disaster.
+Overview In this release, BGR finds inequities in assessors’ disaster-related adjustments to property tax assessments post-Katrina.
+This is part of a web-based series of reports on the rebuilding of New Orleans following the 2005 Hurricane Katrina disaster.